EPIC-guide/epic-guide.github.io/_tools/ic_compute_storage.md

 ```

 Now you are all setup!
 This is where you should keep your code, experiment logs, etc. *Why?*
+1. If you have a lab-shared machine on HaaS with more than 8 users, you will run into disk out of space issues very quickly.
-1. Chances are your lab is using an LDAP authentication setup for HaaS, therefore your user's root directory in `/home/<your-username>` on the local machine are not saved in snapshots.
+2. Chances are your lab is using an LDAP authentication setup for HaaS, therefore your user's root directory in `/home/<your-username>` on the local machine are not saved in snapshots.
 If by some accident your machine gets wiped out, your home directory contents will be gone, but the NFS storage will persist somewhere else.
-2. This makes it easier to share files between HaaS and RunAI nodes, if you want to work with both resources and don't want to keep cloning repos and datasets left and right.
+3. This makes it easier to share files between HaaS and RunAI nodes, if you want to work with both resources and don't want to keep cloning repos and datasets left and right.

 ### Directory navigation
 We delete the following content originally from the NLP compute guide as it is highly-lab specific.
 Please ask whoever is responsible of the NFS folder in your lab to understand how your it is organized and what policies you should follow.
 You will most likely have home directories, as well as shared directories for datasets and models.